Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/orc-eye-of-gruumsh.md

 NoteIcon: monster
 BestiaryType: humanoid (orc)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-247, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Icewind Dale: Rime of the Frostmaiden
+BookSource: "Monster Manual p.
+247, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Icewind Dale: Rime of the Frostmaiden"
 ---
 # [Orc Eye of Gruumsh](2-Mechanics/CLI/bestiary/humanoid/orc-eye-of-gruumsh.md)
 *Source: Monster Manual p.
 247, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Icewind Dale: Rime of the Frostmaiden*